Atlas-OS/docs/docs/getting-started/post-installation/hardware/updating-the-bios.md

     1. For MSI, this setting is on the main page and is named **M-Flash**.
     1. For ASUS, this setting is in the **Advanced Mode** under the **Tools Category** and is named **ASUS EZ Flash 3 Utility**.
     1. If you can't find the flash tool, try searching online for your manufacturer's BIOS settings.
-1. Once you're in the flash page, select the file on your USB stick and proceed with flashing the BIOS with the new firmware.
+1. Once you're on the flash page, select the file on your USB stick and proceed with flashing the BIOS with the new firmware.
 1. After the update is complete, access the BIOS again and **Restore Defaults** to apply any default settings that may have changed during the update.
 1. Remember, updating the BIOS resets your settings.
 You'll need to re-enable **XMP/DOOCP** for AMD or Intel motherboards, respectively, and [**Resizable BAR** if your hardware supports it](./resizable-bar.md).
     1. Failing to re-enable **XMP/DOOCP** may result in decreased performance.